 When a Fund writes a covered put option, the Fund bears the risk of loss if the value of the underlying stock declines below the exercise price minus the put premium.
 If the option is exercised, the Fund could incur a loss if it is required to purchase the stock underlying the put option at a price greater than the market price of the stock at the time of exercise plus the put premium the Fund received when it wrote the option.
 Special tax rules apply to a Fund's, or an underlying fund's, transactions in options, which could increase the amount of taxes payable by shareholders.
 While a Fund's potential gain in writing a covered put option is limited to distributions earned on the liquid assets securing the put option plus the premium received from the purchaser of the put option, the Fund risks a loss equal to the entire exercise price of the option minus the put premium.
+An option that was fully covered at the time it was entered may be unwound and no longer covered in reaction to market price movements if the Adviser believes such action is in the best interests of the Fund and sufficient liquid assets have otherwise been segregated in an amount equal to the outstanding obligations under the contract or in connection with the position.

 Payment-in-Kind (PIK) Securities Risk: The value of PIKs held by a Fund may be more sensitive to fluctuations in interest rates than other securities.
 PIKs pay all or a portion of their interest or dividends in the form of additional securities.
-Federal tax law requires that the interest on PIK bonds be accrued as income to the Fund regardless of the fact that the

-Fund will not receive cash until such securities mature.
+Federal tax law requires that the interest on PIK bonds be accrued as income to the Fund regardless of the fact that the Fund will not receive cash until such securities mature.
 Since the income must be distributed to shareholders, the Fund may be forced to liquidate other securities in order to make the required distribution.